iXhong/python-dailyphoto/README.md

 # python-dailyphoto

-use python to invoke a public api to get photois
+use python to invoke a public api to get photos